Low Carb Orange and Almond Cake

 Citrus Syrup Topping

-- Add 1 tablespoon of Stevia Organic (Stevia and Erythritol mix) or 2 tablespoons Swerve Confectioners Sweetener (or an alternative confectioners sweetener) to the juice of 1 lemon.
-Add the juice of an extra lemon and or/a little more sweetener if you would like this a little more tart, or reduce to 1/2 a lemon to make it less tart.
+- 2 tablespoons powdered low carb sweetener of choice to the juice of 1 large lemon.
+Add the juice of an extra lemon and or/a little more sweetener if you would like this a little more tart..
 Mix the lemon and sweetener together until combined.
 Poke holes with a skewer all over the top of the cake after it has cooled for 10 minutes in the pan.
 Spoon the syrup over the cake while still warm.
 Allow the cake to cool in the pan..

 - Whether you added the syrup or not, this cake tastes delicious served with whipped cream, mascarpone or Greek yogurt.